RhinoHealth/user-resources/examples/interactive-containers/README.md

 - [interactive-qupath](./interactive-qupath/README.md) - Run an interactive container session with QuPath to view and/or annotate remote DICOM data on a Rhino Client
 - [interactive-jupyter-notebook](./interactive-jupyter-notebook/README.md) - Run an interactive container session with Jupyter Notebook to interact with remote data on a Rhino Client
 - [jupyter-notebook-and-ollama](./jupyter-notebook-and-ollama/README.md) - Interact with LLM models via open-interpreter and Ollama.
+- [libre-office](./libre-office/README.md) - Use Office (e.g. spreadsheets) to interact with remote data on a Rhino Client.

 ## Getting Help
 For additional support, please reach out to [support@rhinohealth.com](mailto:support@rhinohealth.com).